anish-lu-yihe/braisian-network/README.md

-# Regulatory Feedback Network
+# Inhibitory Feedback Network
-This is a Python 3 implementation of Regulatory Feedback Network.
+This is a Python 3 implementation of Inhibitory Feedback Network.